 The Board consists of seven directors.
-Each of the directors of the Corporation was first elected to the Board on March 10, 2008, with the exception of Mr. Sprott who was elected to the Board on February 13, 2008, Dr. Marc Faber who was elected to the Board on January 19, 2010 and Mr. Peter Grosskopf who was appointed to the Board effective September 7, 2010.
+Each of the directors of the Corporation was first elected to the Board on March 10, 2008, with the exception of Mr. Sprott who was elected to the Board on February 13, 2008, Dr. Marc Faber who was elected to the Board on January 19, 2010, Mr. Peter Grosskopf who was appointed to the Board effective September 7, 2010 and Mr. Paul Stephens who was elected to the Board on May 23, 2012.
 All directors were elected to serve until the next annual meeting of shareholders of the Corporation, subject to earlier resignation or removal.
-On February 6, 2012, we announced that Mark McCain had resigned as a director of the Corporation due to due to other personal and business commitments.
 The following table sets forth the names, municipalities of residence, positions held with the Corporation and principal occupations for the directors and executive officers of the Corporation as of the date hereof.

 Name and Municipality of Residence Position with the Corporation Principal Occupation Eric S. Sprott Oakville, Ontario Chairman Chief Executive Officer, Chief Investment Officer and Director of SAM Jack C. Lee (1)(2)(3) Calgary, Alberta Lead Director Private Investor; President of Facet Resources Ltd. Marc Faber (1) Ampur Chaingmai, Thailand Director Managing Director, Marc Faber Ltd. Peter Grosskopf Toronto, Ontario Chief Executive Officer and Director Chief Executive Officer of the Corporation, Chief Executive Officer, Sprott Resource Lending Corp.
-James T. Roddy (1)(2)(3) Toronto, Ontario Director Corporate Director Rick Rule Carlsbad, California Director Chief Executive Officer, Sprott US Holdings Inc. Kevin Bambrough Toronto, Ontario President President of the Corporation, President and Chief Executive Officer, Sprott Resource Corp., Chief Executive Officer, SC and Market Strategist, SAM Steven Rostowsky Thornhill, Ontario Chief Financial Officer Chief Financial Officer of the Corporation, Chief Financial Officer of SAM Arthur Einav Toronto, Ontario General Counsel and Corporate Secretary General Counsel and Corporate Secretary of the Corporation and SC
+James T. Roddy (1)(2)(3) Toronto, Ontario Director Corporate Director Rick Rule Carlsbad, California Director Chief Executive Officer, Sprott US Holdings Inc. Paul H. Stephens San Francisco, California Director Chairman and Partner, Stephens Investment Management LLC Kevin Bambrough Toronto, Ontario President President of the Corporation, President and Chief Executive Officer, Sprott Resource Corp. and Chief Executive Officer, SC Steven Rostowsky Thornhill, Ontario Chief Financial Officer Chief Financial Officer of the Corporation, Chief Financial Officer of SAM Arthur Einav Toronto, Ontario General Counsel and Corporate Secretary General Counsel and Corporate Secretary of the Corporation and SC